gorenje/millieons.org/t/dog_fish_part_3.md

 Fish: You mean our fears are based on hindsight?
 And should we therefore not see everything through the lens of fear?
 No one makes a bad decision, everyone makes the best possible decision for whatever reasons.

 Fish: (continuing) It is only in hindsight do we see that we might have made the wrong decisions.
-There are many examples of technologies whose inventor never meant for their inventions to exploit other beings.
-[Gunpowder](https://en.wikipedia.org/wiki/Gunpowder) was invented by the Chinese and original used for fireworks.
-Alfred Nobel and [dynamite](https://en.wikipedia.org/wiki/Dynamit_Nobel).
+There are many examples of technologies whose inventor never intended for their inventions to be used to exploit other beings.
+[Gunpowder](https://en.wikipedia.org/wiki/Gunpowder) was invented by the Chinese and used, for a long time, only for fireworks.
+In fact, it wasn't even the Chinese who made the leap to weapons.
+Another example, Alfred Nobel and [dynamite](https://en.wikipedia.org/wiki/Dynamit_Nobel).

 Dog: It does seem that takes one to invent and another to exploit.